hso-esk/serial-interface-mac/README.md

 ## Build instructions

 The STACKFORCE Serial MAC uses CMake as build system.
-However it can be integrated as sources or as library into your own project.
-How to build:
+Note that, once built, the library can be used by other cmake projects with the `find_package()` command without requiring to install the library on the system.
+Therefore running a `make install` is not mandatory to be able to build other projects that link to the serialmac library.

 Go to root, create build directory:

     cd serial-interface-mac